-The whole publication process does not require to use any source control software, like git or mercurial, but if it does, the tar.gz must use the .hgignore or .gitignore information not to include these files.
-This can be done with the options --exclude-vcs-ignores --exclude-vcs of the tar command (see the MWEs).
+The whole publication process does not require to use any source control software, like git or mercurial, but if it does, the tar.gz should not include the files ignored by the .hgignore or .gitignore files.

 Once the tar.gz file will be created, it will be added to the website (modifying the index.html) and it will be given a version number.
 If there is a public development repository, a tag of the release of the version will be added to the repository.